LaGen: Towards Autoregressive LiDAR Scene Generation: Experiments

 \subsection{Ablation Study}

-We perform ablation studies to evaluate the contributions of the SDE and NM modules.
-As shown in Table \ref{table_ablation_sde}, the SDE module can improve the prediction accuracy to some extent, but when the prediction horizon is very long, it may introduce additional error accumulation.
-Table \ref{table_ablation_nm} indicates that the NM module can significantly mitigate error accumulation in long-horizon LiDAR scene generation.
+We perform ablation studies to evaluate the contributions of the scene decoupling estimation and the noise modulation modules.
+As shown in Table \ref{table_ablation_sde}, the SDE module effectively enhances temporal consistency between consecutive frames during scene generation.
+In addition, it improves the accuracy of long-horizon autoregressive tasks to a certain extent.
+Table \ref{table_ablation_nm} demonstrates that the NM module enhances temporal consistency and markedly alleviates error accumulation in long-horizon LiDAR scene generation, with increasingly significant improvements over extended time horizons.

+We also investigate the impact of different denoising steps during inference on both accuracy and latency (see Table~\ref{table_ablation_denoising}).
+As the number of denoising steps increases, the performance on long-horizon generation tasks improves to some degree, at the cost of increased average inference time per frame.
+Notably, the marginal performance gains decrease as the number of denoising steps becomes larger.
+When near-real-time inference performance is required, we can choose a smaller number of denoising steps.
+As shown in Table~\ref{table_ablation_denoising}, using fewer denoising steps can substantially improve inference speed while only slightly affecting model performance.
+Finally, we conducted ablation experiments at the inference stage by randomly perturbing and dropping the bounding box information to evaluate the robustness of the model; see the supplementary material for details.